 Whether guests come looking for chic and sophisticated, modern and elegant, or the warm greetings of an exuberant Italian family waiting to add more members, there are great opportunities in the boutique hotels of Florence to find exactly that.
 Here is a look at some of the most popular choices of these fun and eclectic hotels that can be the perfect addition to any trip to Florence:

 Old meets new in this elegant boutique hotel.
 Rooms range from doubles to suites, and even a penthouse and a “master room.”
 The style here has won it the Conde Nast gold award, and feels luxurious and stylish with special attention to older architectural furnishings combined with ultra-modern fixtures and furniture.
 The ground floor is neoclassical, channeling Audrey Hepburn, while the rentable lounge is pop art, recreating the Andy Warhol underground party scene.
-Rooms are not cookie-cutter, but vary in color and furnishings based on what’s best for the room, while maintaining a similar style to the others.
+Rooms at the JK Place Firenze are not cookie-cutter, but vary in color and furnishings based on what’s best for the room, while maintaining a similar style to the others.
 Flat screen computers are available in every room for internet use.

 This Renaissance Palazzo strives to make their guests feel like royalty, and has limited their accommodations to twelve luxury suites.
 It is a sixteenth-century palace that has retained all of its period splendor, and won both awards and historic preservation certification.
 The function of each suite varies, from individuals to romantic honeymooners to families.
 However, all are welcome to partake in the panoramic terrace to see the splendors of Florence.
 The location also serves as a wedding venue, and can help guests to plan their special day in-house.